Taiwan president resigns as party leader after election loss | Politics

 Not all votes had been formally counted by the time of his speech, but Chiang and the other candidates' numerical lead allowed them to declare victory.

-Kao Hung-an, a candidate in the relatively new Taiwan People's Party, won the mayoral seat in Hsinchu, a city home to many of Taiwan's semi-conductor companies.
+Kao Hung-an, a candidate in the relatively new Taiwan People's Party, won the mayoral seat in Hsinchu, home to many of Taiwan's semi-conductor companies.

-Taiwanese were picking their mayors, city council members and other local leaders in all 13 counties and in nine cities.
-There was also a referendum to lower the voting age from 20 to 18.

-While international observers and the ruling party have attempted to link the elections to the long-term existential threat that is Taiwan's neighbour, many local experts do not think China has a large role to play this time around.

-The defeat for the ruling Democratic Progressive Party may be partly due to how it handled the pandemic.
+The defeat for the ruling DPP may be partly due to how it handled the pandemic.

 “The public has some dissatisfaction with the DPP on this, even though Taiwan has done well relatively speaking in pandemic prevention,” said Weihao Huang, a political science professor at National Sun Yat-sen University.